Written by Angela Hoyos

 Break the cycle.

-Raised by a Narcissist: How to Recognize Emotional Abuse from Parents and Heal from Childhood Trauma helps you name the manipulation.
+Raised by a Narcissist: How to Recognize Emotional Abuse from Parents and Heal from Childhood Trauma helps you spot the manipulation.

 How to Protect Yourself from Narcissistic Rage

-• Set clear boundaries – Walk away, limit contact, or end the conversation.
+4. Set clear boundaries: Walk away, limit contact, or end the conversation when necessary.

-• Validate your reality – Journal what happened, especially if you feel confused.
+5. Validate your reality: Journal what happened, especially if you feel confused.
+Then do something that calms your nervous system—deep breathing, a walk, or quiet time.

-If you're in a long-term relationship or still dealing with a narcissistic parent, these moments can wear down your self-worth.
-Healing is possible—but it starts with naming what's happening.
+If you’re in a long-term relationship or still dealing with a narcissistic parent, remember—these moments are meant to throw you off course and wear you down.
+Healing is possible, and it starts with awareness.

 Conclusion: Call It What It Is—Panic in Disguise

-Narcissistic rage may look powerful, but it's not.
+Narcissistic rage may look like a display of power, but it's not.
 It's panic—an eruption of fear masked as fury.
 The more you understand it, the less power it holds over you.

 You don’t have to keep getting caught in the emotional storm.
 You can step out of the chaos, reconnect with your truth, and begin again—on your terms.